kitsudaiki/OpenHanami/docs/Inner_Workings/2_internal_infrastructure.md

 #### libKitsunemimiSakuraLang

 This was originally the core-library of my automation-tool `SakuraTree`, which is deprecated.
 In this project here the library is reused in order to provide the base of the API-endpoints.
 Beside this, it validated the fields of all incoming and outgoing actions.
-With the help of this library, Misaki is able to generate the REST-API-documentation.
+With the help of this library, Hanami is able to generate the REST-API-documentation.

 !!! note